ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pancreas NET. Use the menu to see other pages.

 The patient’s preferences and overall health

-Your care plan may also include treatment for symptoms and side effects, an important part of care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for pancreas NETs because there are different treatment options.
 Learn more about making treatment decisions.

-Surgery is the most common treatment for an islet cell tumor that is localized, meaning it has not spread outside the pancreas.
+Surgery is the most common treatment for a pancreas NET that is localized, meaning it has not spread outside the pancreas.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
+A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 During surgery, the doctor may need to remove most or part of the pancreas, depending on the location and size of the tumor.
-A surgical oncologist is a doctor who specializes in treating cancer using surgery.
+The surgeon will usually remove some tissue surrounding the tumor, called a margin, in an effort to leave no traces of cancer in the body.

-Common surgical procedures that may be used to treat an islet cell tumor include:
+Common surgical procedures that may be used to treat a pancreas NET include:

 Enucleation.
 During this surgery, only the tumor is removed.